-» All submissions must be made online by the deadline, 15 March 2012.
+» All submissions must be made online by the extended deadline, Tuesday 19 March 2013

 » Abstracts submitted in hard copy format will not be considered.

 » Once you have submitted your abstract you will be sent an email summary.
 Check this to make sure all information is correct.
 The organisers will not accept any responsibility for abstracts that have not been submitted properly.

 » Submitters can edit their abstracts up to the deadline by logging back into the Call for Papers section.

 » Abstracts will be considered from Vision Scientists only if they work in an academic department and have an ophthalmologist as a co-author.